Net Zero Action Plan (NZAP) Year 1 to 6

-The Net Zero Action Plan Performance Report charts the planned activities of the Council in reducing our organisational emissions.
-Overall emissions have reduced by 48% from the baseline year (2018/19).
-In previous years, emissions have consistently decreased.
-However, during 2023/24 and part of 2024/25 up until December 2024, the Council operated two Civic Centres, Stockwell Close and Churchill Court, concurrently while transitioning operations from one site to the other.
-This was the driving factor behind a slight increase of just over 20 percent in emissions from year 4 (2022/23) to year 5 (2023/24).
+The Net Zero Action Plan Performance Report charts the planned activities of the council in reducing our organisational emissions.
+Overall emissions have reduced by 55 per cent from the baseline year (2018/19) with emissions having consistently decreased.
+During 2023/24 and part of 2024/25 up until December 2024, the council operated two Civic Centres, Stockwell Close and Churchill Court, concurrently while transitioning operations from one site to the other, resulting in a slight increase in year 5.
+For the current reporting year there was a 13.5 per cent reduction in emissions from year 5 (2023/24) to year 6 (2024/25).

 For the NZAP, these are the summary updates made on the 7 priority initiatives: